 - Only request an urgent appointment if appropriate.
 Home visits should only be requested if you are really too ill to attend the surgery.

-- Use the tear off slip to request your repeat prescription whenever possible and make requests in good time and in writing.
+- Use the dedicated POD phone line or online system to request your repeat prescription whenever possible and make requests in good time and in writing.